jameslawler/notes/docs/portuguese/verbs/todo/levar.md

 ## Writing Prompts

-1. O que você levou na festa de aniversário de um amigo?
+1. O que você levou à festa de aniversário de um amigo?
 What did you bring to a friend's birthday party?
 2. O que você levará para o próximo exame de português?
 What will you bring to your next Portuguese exam?
 3. Como você vai para a aula de português?
 How do you go to Portuguese class?